skylight-hq/skylight.digital/pages/brand/illustration/visual-style.md

 To maintain consistency our illustrations use color, lines, and fills in a similar way.

-### Image 1

-1. Use hair and skin colors, as needed, to represent the diverse world.
+1. Use hair and skin colors, as needed, to represet the diverse world.
+1. Creating texture with patterns adds personality to the images.
 1. Accent minimally with light gray.
-1. Creating texture with patterns adds personality to the images.

-### Image 2

 1. Illustrations are crafted using offset outlines with selected fills.
 1. Organizational clothing (such as military uniforms) is an exception to the limited palette it should reflect real life.
 </div>